LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 - allow copy from child app, don't just always clear app.requests
 - allow screens in non-cardinal directions
 - save system
+  - world save include type on each puzzle so don't die if want to change it and doesn't match
+  - dont save the Hint data when its a junk one because name was unset
   - stutter when changing rooms with Life is unplayable
   - instead of needing to remember to change save_file_magic, include schema from the reflection info? do it per puzzle type so can keep save file when adding new ones?
-  - which allocator slices are loaded into is fucked
+  - which allocator slices are loaded into is fucked it's fine if its just for going into a list or to be translated for a repr. but it's an easy mistake to make. ex. editor doesn't work because of Object.Screen.app and Object.Linked.Extra.(init_fen, init_pattern) :SaveSliceAllocator
   - auto save when you make progress instead of keybind. or maybe in the middle of suspend_for_room_change so a few extra are suspended already. keep prev save_data bytes for each puzzle and autosave when one changes?